OctaDevelop/AI/Whisper/README.md

 # Whisper
 > A simple application of [Whisper API](https://github.com/openai/whisper).
->
-> Fun fact: this sub-project involves the participation of ChatGPT.

 Whisper is a simple Python script to utilize Whisper API from OpenAI.
 It can help you transcribe an audio file into text, or translate it into English.